 From Armidale and Bymount, to Pinnaroo and Kununurra, FRRR develops deep relationships and works with communities through our grant programs and other fundraising support services to create impact.

 We are guided by the knowledge that initiatives led by local communities are most effective in addressing the issues that affect them.

 Small and isolated towns have unique needs that differ from place to place.
 FRRR has special insight into these needs through on-the-ground consultations with communities and close supportive relationships with grant seekers and local change-makers that have developed since FRRR's establishment in 2000.
 Some themes are consistent in their need for support, such as education and health, but priority needs differ year to year, especially after extreme weather events.

 Supporters are encouraged to consider giving to FRRR’s Strengthening Rural Communities (SRC) program.
-It is our most broad and flexible program, and makes grants to communities quarterly.
-SRC has two tiers: Small and Vital, providing grants up to $10,000; and Larger Leverage, providing biannual grants between $10,000 and $25,000.
+It is our most broad and flexible program, and generally makes grants to communities quarterly.
 These grants can support just about every community need – from education and health, to the arts, infrastructure or economic development.
 Join leading philanthropic and corporate partners to collaboratively fund this program, sharing in highlights, celebrations and lessons learnt.

 There are additional ways to partner too, with FRRR's philanthropic services for donors enabling you to give how and where you want.
 These include:

 Find out more about different ways to give with FRRR.